kmlvela/cisc121project/README.md

 # cisc121project

 ## TA Grading Queue Organizer
 ### Merge Sort Demo
+The problem I chose for this project is a TA grading queue.
+The app will create an ordered queue based on submission time that TA's can use to grade according to which students submit first.
-For the TA grading queue, I chose to implement it using merge sort.
+I chose to implement it using merge sort.
 Merge sort is a stable sort, meaning the submissions will retain their relative order if two users submit at the same time.
 For something like a grading queue, order of submission is especially important, so a stable sort should be used to maintain this first in, first out order.

 ### Test Demo
 (insert demo picture here)